 How it turned out?

-It must have turned out okay because Matthew and MJ (and I) had a second plate for dinner.
-I should note that Matthew usually only has one plate of food, so when I saw him go for that second one I was happy.
+It must have turned out okay because Matt and MJ (and I) had a second plate for dinner.
+I should note that Matt usually only has one plate of food, so when I saw him go for that second one I was happy.
 And MJ usually takes forever to finish her plate of food if she doesn’t like it, but this time she ate it pretty quickly and asked for seconds.
 We took the leftovers to share with my grandparents for lunch the next day and they said it was good, although hey didn’t eat a lot.
 (To be fair, they don’t eat a lot and we also had their leftover pizza.
 We all had some of everything.)
 Whatever we didn’t eat went with us to my parents house for dinner.
 My parents had a dinner to go to that night so they just had a sample.
 They also said it was good.
 MJ was the one to finish off the rest of the pasta after she had her plate of dinner (we had something else for dinner that night which she ate quite a bit of).

 I may try this recipe again, but I will probably try to use fresh basil instead of the dried basil I used this time.
 I’m a little iffy on whether or not I’ll follow this recipe to the “T” though.
 We will see.
 I’ll probably blog about that when I do.

 What are your favorite tomato pasta sauce recipes you use?

 CFR – Code of Federal Regulations Title 21.
 (2016, April 1).
 Retrieved from https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/cfrsearch.cfm?fr=101.22

 ***Schedule for posts***